precimed/gsa-mixer/README.md

 Reference files derived from 1kG Phase3 EUR population are available for download from [here](https://github.com/comorment/mixer/tree/main/reference/ldsc/1000G_EUR_Phase3_plink).

 We also have prepared similar reference files derived from [UKB](https://github.com/precimed/mixer_private_docker/tree/main/reference/ukb_EUR_qc) and [HRC](https://github.com/precimed/mixer_private_docker/tree/main/reference/hrc_EUR_qc), which we plan to release together with GSA-MiXeR tool.
-Functional annotations are derived from [sLDSC baselineLD_v2.2](https://storage.googleapis.com/broad-alkesgroup-public/LDSCORE/baselineLD_v2.2_bedfiles.tgz) using adapted scripts from [here](https://github.com/mkanai/eas_partitioned_ldscore) to annotate our UKB and HRC references.
+Functional annotations are derived from [sLDSC baselineLD_v2.2](https://storage.googleapis.com/broad-alkesgroup-public/LDSCORE/baselineLD_v2.2_bedfiles.tgz) using scripts from [here](https://github.com/ofrei/eas_partitioned_ldscore) to annotate UKB, HRC and 1kG  references.
 Note that one does not need to compute LD-scores for these annotations, because MiXeR does this internally using sparse LD matrix stored in ``--ld-file`` it receives as an argument.

 ```
 ukb_EUR_qc/about_UKB_qc.txt                                 # overview of QC procedure